JiaxiongQ/GauSim/README.md

 # GauSim
-A real-world autonomous driving scene augmentor based on 3D Gaussian Splatting
+A real-world autonomous driving simulator based on 3D Gaussian Splatting for scene augmentation